mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/templates.md

 This is all very well and good, but how do the templates actually get called?

 Templates do nothing on their own.
 Rather, they are used to render *a particular object*.
-All of the `<% if %>`, <% control %>, and variable codes are methods or parameters that are called *on that object*.
-All that is necessary is that the object is an instance of ViewableData (or one of its subclasses).
+All of the `<% if %>`, `<%control %>`, and variable codes are methods or parameters that are called *on that object*.
+All that is necessary is that the object is an instance of `[api:ViewableData]` (or one of its subclasses).

-The key is ViewableData::renderWith().
+The key is `[api:ViewableData::renderWith()]`.
 This method is passed a For example, within the controller's default action, there is an instruction of the following sort:

 	:::php